fblamanna/TheConcertsTracker/README.md

 13. **country** Country name
 14. **country_id** ID of the country

+If a field information is missing, the code returns None for that value.

 ## Execution

 You can run the code using the command: